chhetrisushil/dotfiles/README.md

   - install `reattach-to-user-namespace` in macos for tmux and clipboard binding and `xclip` for Linux
   - install `clipit` for clipboard management (paste from history) for linux
   - install `pywal` for setting wallpaper and corresponding theme
+  - install `nerd-fonts-complete` from AUR for arch linux for nerd font support (powerline support)